Fugitive From Justice Writ Prevented Extradition

-Client was stopped at the door of a high end merchant while carrying an expensive item concealed in a valise.
-Video from the merchant showed that although our client had passed all points of sale, the team of loss prevention officers reached our client just before our client had fully exited the premises.
-Prosecutor felt attempt could be proven but agreed with us that the actual theft charge was weak.
-We made an argument for suppression of evidence based on a further violation of search and seizure law.
-A successful challenge would have defeated even the attempt charge.
-In the end, the prosecutor agreed to a conditional dismissal given the entirety of the circumstances and the client’s lack of criminal history.
-Client took an online class, made a donation to a local charity and the case was dismissed.
+Client was stopped at the door of a high end merchant while carrying an extremely expensive item concealed in a valise.
+Store cameras showed our client passing all points of sale but the loss prevention officers reached our client just before he had fully exited the premises.
+Prosecutor felt attempted theft could be proven but agreed the actual theft charge was weak.
+We argued the evidence could be suppressed based on a violation of search and seizure law – that their detention of our client was premature.
+That would have beaten even the attempt charge.
+In the end, the prosecutor agreed to a dismissal given the circumstances of the arrest and the client’s lack of criminal history.
+Client took a short anti-theft class online, made a donation to a local charity and the felony theft case against him was dismissed.

 Case Dismissed – Resisting Arrest